 All jokes aside, you will need to decide between a microinverter solar system or a string inverter solar system when it comes to choosing the right equipment for your energy needs.

-Inverters are the heart and soul of your solar setup.
-They are the bridge between your solar panels and your home’s electrical system.
 Deciding on which type of solar system to invest in is a big decision that will inform all the other decisions you make about your solar investment.
 Which one should you pick?

 In this article, you will learn:

-• What Are Solar Microinverters?
+- What Are Solar Microinverters?

-• What Are Solar String Inverters?
+- What Are Solar String Inverters?

-• Advantages of Solar String Inverters
+- What Are the Advantages of Solar String Inverters?

-• Disadvantages of Solar String Inverters
+- What Are the Disadvantages of Solar String Inverters?

-• Important Considerations to Remember
+- Important Considerations to Remember

 What Are Solar Microinverters?

-Microinverters transform the electricity harvested by the solar panels (DC) into the type of electricity that can be used in your home (AC).
+As mentioned in the introduction, microinverters transform the electricity harvested by the solar panels (DC) into the type of electricity that can be used in your home (AC).
 Why does it need to do this?
-Solar panels are only capable of outputting DC electricity.
-All the electricity in your home is AC electricity.
-The conversion is necessary to make that power usable.

-Advantages of Solar Microinverters
+What Are the Advantages of Solar Microinverters?

-In a microinverter solar system, a microinverter is mounted beneath each solar panel to convert the electricity from DC to AC immediately before sending it down to the home.
+There are a lot of advantages to engineering a decentralised solar system featuring microinverters.
+Each microinverter is mounted beneath each solar panel to convert the electricity from DC to AC immediately before sending it down to the home.

 This is the biggest advantage of microinverters.
 The efficiency of the overall system is divided, not centralised.

-Think of the system like the motorway.
-A microinverter system has four lanes of traffic, and each lane has a car in it.
-Each lane has a car of its own and the flow of traffic is decentralized across four lanes.
-In this metaphor, a string inverter system has four cars right behind each other in one lane.
+- String/Central Inverter System: It has four cars right behind each other in one lane.
 If anything happens to the speed of the first car, the other three slow down to match it.

 It’s an issue of efficiency.